Trump promises N.Korea's Kim can stay in power - Journal du Cameroun

 “He’d be in his country and running his country.
 His country would be very rich.”

-But the pledge came barbed with a warning that if talks fail, Kim could suffer the same fate as Libya’s Moamer Kadhafi, who was overthrown by rebels and murdered.
+But the pledge came barbed with a warning that if diplomacy fails, Kim could suffer the same fate as Libya’s Moamer Kadhafi, who was overthrown and killed by rebels.

-Trump’s comments came as Pyongyang appeared to cool to the idea of the sit-down in Singapore on June 12, blaming US demands for “unilateral nuclear abandonment.”
+Trump’s comments came as Pyongyang appeared to cool to the idea of the sit-down in Singapore on June 12, denouncing US demands for “unilateral nuclear abandonment.”

-Trump suggested Kim’s about-face may have been at the behest of Chinese leader Xi Jinping.
+Trump suggested Kim’s apparent about-face may have been at the behest of Chinese leader Xi Jinping.

 “It could very well be that he’s influencing Kim Jong Un,” Trump said, citing a recent meeting between the pair, their second in a month’s time.
 “We’ll see what happens.”